cynicalanlz/segmento_task/README.md

+## Solution

-## Microservice that reads  and creates web-service with data-product above data obtained from Podio Rest API
+Microservice that creates web-service with data-product of data obtained from Podio Rest API.